-President George W. Bush formalized criteria for steps Vietnam should take unilaterally to be fully responsive on the accounting effort.
-His March 20, 2002, Certification to Congress was further defined by Secretaries of State Powell and Rice three additional times.
-On March 7, 2008, the Bush Administration issued its Determination to Congress stating in part, "we urge Vietnam to work aggressively to improve tangibly its unilateral provision of POW/MIA-related documents and records, focused initially on archival data pertaining to Americans captured, missing or killed in areas of Laos and Cambodia under wartime Vietnamese control.
+In his March 20,2002, Certification to Congress, President George W. Bush formalized criteria for steps Vietnam should take unilaterally to be fully responsive on the accounting effort, further defined by Secretaries of State Powell and Rice three times.
+On March 7, 2008, the Bush Administration issued its Determination to Congress stating, "......we urge Vietnam to work aggressively to improve tangibly its unilateral provision of POW/MIA-related documents and records, focused initially on archival data pertaining to Americans captured, missing or killed in areas of Laos and Cambodia under wartime Vietnamese control.
 Vietnam should also focus greater attention on locating and providing information on discrepancy cases with priority on those last known alive in captivity or in immediate proximity to capture, and to locating and repatriating the remains of those who died while in Vietnamese control that have not yet been returned..."

 Vietnam's cooperation has continued to improve, including provision of some archival documents.
 There remain sensitive areas seldom accessible by US officials, but most are no longer off-limits.
 Importantly, SRV officials are now unilaterally conducting investigations, locating witnesses and making them available.
-With the DoD decision to restrict travel, DPAA canceled all joint field operations for almost two years.
+With the DoD decision due to COVID restrictions, DPAA canceled all joint field operations for almost two years.
 In the interim, SRV officials authorized unilateral recoveries in various areas, a long-sought, welcome development with positive results.
-One USN pilot, listed MIA in 1967, was unilaterally recovered Aug-Sep 2020 in the Hon Me area off the coast of northern Vietnam and identified on March 1, 2021.
-Unilateral recoveries in this area are a long-sought goal and adding partnerships will help to increase results that end the uncertainty of Vietnam War POW/MIA families.
+CDR Paul Charvet, USN, MIA in 1967, was unilaterally recovered Aug-Sep 2020 in the Hon Me area off the coast of northern Vietnam and identified on March 1, 2021.
+Unilateral recoveries in this area are a long-sought goal and adding private partnerships would likely help increase results that end the uncertainty of Vietnam War POW/MIA families.
 December 12, 2022, pledges by SRV Minister of Public Security To Lam to address increased unilateral steps are encouraging.